USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 1. The original method—re-grid Biogenic Emissions Landuse Database, Version 3 (BELD3) using a SA Vector allocation tool.
-The BELD3 data is generated from the early 1990s AVHRR land cover data and FIA tree species at county.
+The BELD3 data is generated from the early 1990s AVHRR land cover data and FIA tree species at the county level.
 2. The second method—use the SA Raster BELD4 land cover generation tool to generate model domain land use data with tree species.
 Then, a provided utility is used to convert the generated land cover data into an I/O API format for CMAQ input.
-The limitation for this tool is that the early 1990s FIA tree species table at county is still used in allocating FIA tree species (same as the 1st approach).
+The limitation for this tool is that the early 1990s county-level FIA tree species table is still used in allocating FIA tree species (this is also the case for the 1st approach).

 - [SA Vector and Surrogate Tools](https://www.cmascenter.org/sa-tools/)
 - [SA Raster BELD4 land cover generation tool](https://www.cmascenter.org/sa-tools/documentation/4.2/Raster_Users_Guide_4_2.pdf)

 **Fire emissions** require fire location, burned areas, and detailed fuel load information.
-Fire locations are available vis satellite detections from the Hazard Mapping System (HMS) or ground level reports from the National Fire and Aviation Management web application.
+Fire locations are available via satellite detections from the Hazard Mapping System (HMS) or ground level reports from the National Fire and Aviation Management web application.
 Burn Area estimates can be obtained from GIS based sources such as the Geospatial Multi-Agency Coordination (GeoMac) website or the U.S. National Historical Fire Perimeters Data Basin Dataset.
 Fuel loading is estimated using a